18jeffreyma/sonnet-generation/README.md

   Spenser sonnets as an additional text file when training our HMM.
 - <strong>HMM\_naive\_generation.ipynb:</strong> Jupyter notebook used to train a Hidden Markov Model on Shakespearean sonnets and generate a 14-line sonnet.
+- <strong>HMM\_naive\_haiku.ipynh:</strong> Jupyter notebook used to train a Hidden Markov Model on Shakespearean sonnets and generate a 3-line haiku.
 - <strong>HMM\_with\_rhyme.ipynb:</strong> Jupyter notebook used to generate a 14-line sonnet that follows the same rhyming scheme as a Shakespearean sonnet.
 - <strong>Preprocessing.ipynb:</strong> Jupyter notebook used to help preprocess the text file